-LEVEL 5 UPDATE: filming or recording performances in a theatre, concert hall, museum or art gallery, without an audience present, for the purposes of broadcasting on the internet, radio or television is permitted provided strict safety protocol is in place.
+LEVEL 5 UPDATE: filming or recording performances, without any audience present, for the purpose of broadcasting to the public or a portion of the public, is counted as an essential service.
 See more detail at the link below.

 - Offer your own ideas for health and safety specific to your act